morrownr/8812au-20210820/README.md

 - x86-64, amd64
 - armv6l, armv7l (arm)
 - aarch64 (arm64)
+- riscv

 > [!NOTE]
-> Additional CPU architectures may work but I currently only have the hardware to test the above.
+> Additional CPU architectures may work but are not tested.

 ### Compatible Kernels

-- Kernels: 5.4  - 5.11 (Realtek)
+- Kernels: 5.10 - 5.11 (Realtek)
 - Kernels: 5.12 - 6.13 (community support)

 > [!NOTE]
-Note: Kernels earlier than 5.4 may work but are not tested or supported.
+Note: Kernels earlier than 5.10 may work but are not tested.

 ### Tested Compilers

-- gcc 11, 12 and 13
+- gcc 12, 13 and 14

 ### Tested Linux Distributions